uptonking/note4yaoo/lib-collab-crdt-blog.md

   - Unfortunately, accurately syncing clocks between two computers is an extremely hard problem.
   - Using incrementing integers like this is **one simple version of a logical clock**, which captures the order of events relative to each other rather than to the “wall clock”.
 # 👥 [An interactive intro to CRDTs | Hacker News_202310](https://news.ycombinator.com/item?id=37764581)
+- In practice, most apps will only need Last-Writer-Wins registers and not the more complicated sequence CRDT's that you find in Y.js and Automerge.
+  - We've built a auto-syncing database that uses CRDTs under the hood but never exposes them through the API.
+So if you want all of the benefits of CRDTs e.g. offline-first user experience, checkout our project, Triplit!
+- why didn't/don't you build Triplit on cr-sqlite?
+  - We're aware of cr-sqlite and I've talked to the author, Matt, a few times.
+  - Short answer: SQLite has serious shortcomings when it comes to reactivity and we think we can be as fast as SQLite for the application-type queries we aim to support.
+  - The long answer would be about supporting all of features we don't need in SQLite and all of the quirks that come with it like having `null` as a primary key
+  - We also recently came up with a relational-style querying system without joins
 # 📝 [Building a Collaborative Pixel Art Editor with CRDTs | jakelazaroff.com](https://jakelazaroff.com/words/building-a-collaborative-pixel-art-editor-with-crdts/)
 - In An Interactive Intro to CRDTs, we learned what CRDTs are, and implemented two: a **Last Write Wins Register** and a **Last Write Wins Map**.
   - We now have everything we need to build a collaborative pixel art editor